chinchalinchin/golem/docs/environment.md

 To maintain strict temporal consistency between the continuous differential solver and the discrete game clock across a distributed architecture, Golem relies on Deterministic Lockstep networking via ViZDoom's `Mode.PLAYER` (Sync Mode).

 Instead of relying on manual sleep heuristics (which are prone to drift and desynchronization), the central Host Server dictates the flow of time.
 The Host collects asynchronous ticcmds (action vectors) from all connected clients.
 The local ViZDoom engine inside the Golem container explicitly blocks execution until it receives the synchronized broadcast back from the Host.
 This guarantees that the numerical integration steps within the LNN perfectly align with the simulated passage of time within the multiplayer POMDP, regardless of hardware inference speeds.

+During training, these temporal dynamics are strictly simulated and enforced by the `StatefulStratifiedBatchSampler`, which ensures that batch sequences remain perfectly contiguous, preventing the mathematical amnesia that occurs when standard dataloaders improperly shuffle temporal boundaries.

 ---

 ## API Reference

-The extraction and temporal windowing of the observation space is handled dynamically by the streaming dataset module.
+The extraction and temporal windowing of the observation space is handled dynamically by the streaming dataset module and the custom sampling pipeline.

 ::: app.models.dataset.DoomStreamingDataset

+::: app.models.dataset.StatefulStratifiedBatchSampler